25 Jul 2025

 Communication

-Your role also includes liaising with office staff about patent bookings, cancellations and rescheduling, as well as patient transport arrangements.
+You’ll need to keep staff up-to-date on patient bookings, cancellations and rescheduling, as well as transport arrangements.

 Average Medical Imaging Assistant salary

 The Medical Imaging Assistant salary in Australia is generally competitive.
 It also varies depending on the level of experience, and the type of clinic.
-But according to data based on 500 salaries, the average Medical Imaging Assistant salary is $57,439 per year for a full-time role.
+But according to Indeed, the average Medical Imaging Assistant base salary is $57,762 per year.

-Entry-level, full-time positions can start at $54,902 per year, and can shoot up to $78,491 for highly-experienced workers – meaning there’s plenty of room to progress.
+This can shoot up for more experienced workers — meaning there’s plenty of room to progress.

 allied health assistant